The Samsung C24F396 is an affordable curved monitor which thanks to its high contrast ratio provides an immersive

 The Samsung C24F396 is an affordable curved monitor that’s great for gaming, work, and other everyday activities.
 It’s the upgraded model of the previous Samsung C24F390 (CF390).

-VA panels also offer wide 178-degree viewing angles, so the image won’t notably change in color, contrast, or brightness when you look at the screen at certain angles.
+VA panels also offer wide 178-degree viewing angles, so the image won’t notably change in color, contrast, or brightness when looking at the screen at certain angles.

 Although the colors are vibrant with true 8-bit depth (16.7 million colors), IPS panels still offer more precise color reproduction, so if you do color-critical work, there are better options out there.

-Further, a 1080p resolution on a 23.5-inch viewable screen of the Samsung C24F396 monitor results in a decent pixel density of 93 PPI (pixels per inch).
-So, the details are sharp and clear, and there’s a fair amount of screen real estate available.
+Further, a 1080p resolution on a 23.5-inch viewable screen of the Samsung C24F396 monitor results in a decent pixel density of 93 PPI (pixels per inch), which makes for sharp and clear details, as well as a fair amount of screen real estate available.

 Additionally, the response time of 4ms effectively removes trailing and motion blur of fast-moving objects.
 There is some slight smearing when dark pixels are dominant in the picture, but it’s bearable.

 If you have an AMD FreeSync-compatible graphics card, you will be able to use FreeSync, which synchronizes the monitor’s refresh rate to the GPU’s frame rate.